-Upon the agreement of the parties and for good cause shown, the Court grants the parties' Joint Motion for Protective Order (Doc. #9) and finds as follows:
+Upon the agreement of the parties and for good cause shown, the Court grants the parties' Joint Motion for Protective Order (Doc.
+No.12) and finds as follows:

-- 1. Discovery propounded by Plaintiff and Defendant may require the disclosure of confidential, personal, private and/or proprietary information pertaining to the disclosing party that the disclosing party contends and/or may contend is privileged, confidential, private and/or not relevant to any issue in this civil action. - 2.
-In addition, discovery may require the disclosure of confidential, personal, private and/or proprietary information pertaining to current or former employees of Defendant, which ordinarily would be kept confidential and not disclosed by Defendant to its associates or employees. - 3.
-The parties wish to facilitate discovery in this civil action by agreeing to restrict use of certain information to discovery, proceedings before this Court, preparation for trial, and trial of this civil action. - 4.
-The parties further wish to restrict disclosure of certain documents as related to current and former employees of Defendant in order to ensure the protection of
+- 1. Discovery propounded by Plaintiff and Defendants may require the disclosure of confidential, personal, private and/or propriety information pertaining to the disclosing party(ies) that the disclosing party contends and/or may contend is privileged, confidential, private and/or not relevant to any issue in this civil action. - 2.
+In addition, discovery may require the disclosure of confidential, personal, private and/or proprietary information pertaining to current or former employees of Defendant Walgreens which ordinarily would be kept confidential and not disclosed by Walgreens to its other associates. - 3.
+The parties wish to facilitate discovery in this civil action by agreeing to restrict use of certain information to discovery, proceedings before this Court, preparation for trial and trial, of this civil action. - 4.
+The parties further wish to restrict disclosure of certain documents as related to current and former associates of Walgreens in order to ensure the protection of

-Defendant's employees' privacy, but understand that disclosure of certain such information between counsel and parties may be necessary to the case development process.
+Walgreens' associates' privacy, but understand that disclosure of certain such information between counsel and parties may be necessary to the case development process.